Greece reopens to Americans. But paradise is still under curfew.

 Vaccine passports now look like they may be ready in late June, but Greek officials say that is too late.

-“We would like to disentangle our opening from the European opening,” said Greece’s tourism minister, Harry Theocharis, who in an interview called E.U. cooperation “sorely lacking.”
+“We would like to disentangle our opening from the European opening,” said Greece’s tourism minister, Harry Theoharis, who in an interview called E.U. cooperation “sorely lacking.”

 [E.U. unveils vaccine passport plan to enable summer travel]